-One thing I'm trying to convince [the doctor] to do...
+One thing I'm trying to convince (the physician) to do...
 I want to get a full body MRI done...
 I haven't sold him on that yet.
 (Patient 3)

-Doctors were aware that over-investigation can be harmful.
-Some felt that giving in to pressure to investigate symptoms amplified tension in the clinical interaction.
+Physicians were aware that overinvestigation can be harmful.
+Some felt that giving in pressure to investigate symptoms amplified tension in the clinical interaction.

 Don't give in to all the tests and stuff they want... the more tests I ordered the more they were coming back and it didn't ease anything and make anything better.
-(Doctor 5)
+(Physician5)